Buy a Life Insurance Plan in a few clicks

 PPF: PPF investments offer tax benefits under Section 80C, and the interest earned is tax-free.
 Additionally, the maturity amount is also exempt from tax, making it an attractive option for those looking for tax-efficient savings.

-NSC: NSC is a straightforward savings instrument and is entirely focused on providing guaranteed returns.
-It doesn’t offer much in terms of asset diversity as it’s a fixed-income product with no exposure to equity or market risks.
+NSC: NSC is a simple savings instrument and is entirely focused on providing guaranteed returns.
+It does not offer much in terms of asset diversity as it is a fixed-income product with no exposure to equity or market risks.

 PPF: While also a fixed-income product, PPF allows for greater asset diversity.
 The government revises the interest rate quarterly, which can sometimes be more favorable than the fixed interest rates of NSC.
 Additionally, PPF accounts can be opened individually or jointly, offering some flexibility in ownership.